Feb 022012

 Many organizations around the country are looking to build coalitions that focus on care transitions.
 For many, similar experiences building community connections will enable them to establish and lead such coalitions.
 But many others will need guidance and support for learning the basics of coalition building, and for understanding issues specific to care transitions.

-The Center for Eldercare and Advanced Illness has just posted a workbook, “It Takes a Village,” that offers community leaders ideas and pointers for how to get started – and how to get going.
-It can be read in its entirety on the MediCaring.org website at: http://medicaring.org/it-takes-a-village/
+The Center for Eldercare and Advanced Illness posted a workbook, “It Takes a Village,” that offers community leaders ideas and pointers for how to get started – and how to get going.
+It can be read in its entirety on the MediCaring.org website at: https://medicaring.org/action-guides/get-started

 The guide provides an overview of coalition building, ranging from recruiting partners to resolving governance.
 It describes what to consider when setting priorities for the work.
 Much of the text is devoted to issues of measurement – how will coalitions know that their work is improving patient care and experience?
 The guide explains how to usemeasurement to advance the coalition’s goals, how to find good data sources, and how to decide on what to measure.
 It provides very specific information on fixing care transitions, including how to fix the hospital discharge process and how to target rehospitalizations.
 Because care transitions have a major effect on very sick and vulnerable patients and families, the guide also includes ideas for how coalitions can coordinate their efforts with palliative care programs and services.